Tony-Tan/Tony-Tan.github.io/content/deep_learning/A-Simple-Linear-Regression.md

 e_i=y_i-\hat{y}_i\tag{7}
 $$

 $y_i$ is the target, which is the value our model is trying to achieve.
 So, the smaller the $|e_i|$ is, the better the model is.
-Because the absolute operation is not a good analytic operation, so we replace it with the quadratic operation:
+Because the absolute operation is not a good analytic operation, we replace it with the quadratic operation:

 $$
 \mathcal{L}_\text{RSS}=e_1^2+e_2^2+\dots+e_n^2\tag{8}
 $$

 $\mathcal{L}_\text{RSS}$ means "Residual Sum of Squares", the sum of total square residual.
-And to find a better model, wo need to minimize the sum of total residual.
+And to find a better model, we need to minimize the sum of the total residual.
 In machine learning, this is called loss function.

-Now we take eqation(4),(7) into (8):
+Now we take equations (4),(7) into (8):

 $$
 \begin{aligned}